skip to Main Content

 - Please do not apply make-up and avoid wearing dark nail polish.

 - You will receive an automated call 1-2 days before your procedure with an updated arrival time.
 This is not your surgical time.
 The earlier arrival time allows for your pre-operative assessment, time with the anesthesia provider and starting your IV.
-Your surgeon will speak with you beforehand to confirm your procedure and location.
-The surgeon may even mark your surgical site.
+Your surgeon will speak with you beforehand to confirm your procedure and may even mark your surgical site.

 Time In Recovery